Jsfain/AVR-IO/README.md

 # AVR-IO
-Repository for general AVR I/O modules
+Repository for some general AVR I/O modules

 ## Overview
-This repository is used to hold some AVR-specific I/O source and header files used used in various other projects.
+This repo is used to hold some AVR-specific I/O source and header files used used in various other projects.
+The functionality provided for in the files is limited to what's needed in other projects and does not utilize the full capabilities of the I/O ports.
+Note, also, these are intended for use against an AVR ATmega 1280 microcontroller but should be easily portable to other AVR devices.

-## AVR-IO Source and Header Files
+## AVR-IO Source and Header File
 1. **AVR_SPI.C(H)** - For using an SPI port on an AVR microcontroller.
 2. **AVR_USART.C(H)** - For using an USART port on an AVR microcontroller.
-3. **AVR_ADC.C(H)** - For using an analog-to-digital converter on an AVR microcontroller.

-## Additional files in repo
-1. **PRINTS.C(H)** - For printing unsigned integers (decimal, hex, binary) and strings.
-This is platform independent, and included here only for testing the AVR-IO files in this repo.
-In the configuration here, it interacts with an AVR microcontroller through the USART port via AVR_USART.C(H).
-These files are maintained in the [C-helpers repo](https://github.com/Jsfain/C-Helpers).

 ## Technology Details
-Below are the technology details used in these projects.
-The I/O capabilites should be easily portable to other AVR targets with similar features/capabilties once proper port reassignments have been completed, appropriate to the microcontroller being used.
+The below tech details were used to build/use these files, though they should be easily portable to other AVR targets with similar features/capabilties.

 * TARGET: ATmega1280
 * LANGUAGE: C